derekoh93/wats1030-manipulating-text/README.md

 * In the short story "The Machine Stops" (contained in the `the_machine_stops.txt` file), the main characters are Vishta and Kuno.
 How many times does the word "Vishta" show up in the short story?
 How many times does the word "Kuno" show up in the short story?
-Vishta was in the story 31 times and Kuno was in the story 25 times.
+Vishta was in the story 0 times and Kuno was in the story 25 times.
+Also Vashti was in the story 31 times.

 ## Stretch Goals